AuthEceSoftEng/cenote/README.md

 To run the tests:

-1. Configure a .env file inside `remote-e2e-tests`
+1. Configure a .env file.
-2. Run `npm install`
+2. Run `npm i`
 3. Run `npm test`